johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   _edit_last: "1"
 ---

-In the [previous post](CoffeeScript/2012/11/27/math-envy-and-coffeescripts-foibles/) I presented the basics of operational semantics and showed how derivations trees could be used to differentiate two terms that were syntactically similar.
-This post develops the closing thoughts from that post further with the introduction of type rules, example tools for detecting semantic ambiguity, and a concrete definition of semantic ambiguity itself.
+In the [previous post](/2012/11/27/math-envy-and-coffeescripts-foibles/) I presented the basics of operational semantics and showed how derivations trees could be used to differentiate two terms that were syntactically similar.
+This post develops the closing thoughts from that post further with the introduction of type rules, example tools for automating evaluation and type derivation, and a concrete definition of semantic ambiguity itself.
+The primary goal is to establish the best possible way to detect ambiguous term pairings and then outline what will work for a tool that can be generalized beyond the CoffeeScript subset.

 ## Type Rules